 The Red Sox's three Js, Josh Beckett, Jon Lester and John Lackey, have a total of 45 1/2 victories with bettors asked to lay -115 on either the "over" or the "under."

-Bettors who believe the Phillies and Red Sox will meet in the World Series—each team is favored to win their respective pennant races—also can wager on which team wins more games during the regular season.
-It's -115 either way but if you like Philadelphia you have to lay 1 1/2 games while if you prefer Boston you get 1 1/2 games.
+Bettors who believe the Phillies and Red Sox will meet in the World Series—each team is favored to win their respective pennant races—also can bet on which team wins more games during the regular season.
+It's -115 either way but if you like

 We found dozens of these team-versus-team victory propositions, including the matching of geographic rivals such as the Yankees and Mets, Cubs and White Sox, Dodgers and Angels, Giants and Athletics, and Orioles and Nationals.